-Change in fair value of the convertible promissory note for the three months ended March 31, 2023, were \$NIL compared to \$2,680,457 for the three months ended March 31, 2022, respectively.
+Change in fair value of the convertible promissory note for the year ended December 31, 2022 was a loss in the amount of \$4,794,710, compared to \$295,492 in 2021 relates to the change in fair value that is recorded as profit in loss during the year.
 In 2022, this resulted from both the repricing of the convertible feature of the promissory note when other capital raises reduced the convertible price and due to the full repayment of the promissory note via the issuance of share capital whose formula in the agreement between the parties required between 80%-90% of the lowest 5 day VWAP in a thirty day period which resulted in a significant fair value loss in the year.